History of French animation: Other notable French animations

 Une Nuit sur le Mont Chauve (Night on Bald Mountain), 1933, directed by Alexander Alexeieff and Claire Parker.
 Animated entirely using the pinscreen apparatus, a device invented by Alexieff and Parker that gives the impression of animated engravings.

 Le Roman de Renart (The Tale of the Fox), 1930/1937, directed by Ladislas Starevich.
 The first French animated feature film.
 The animation was finished in 1930 but a soundtrack was only added in 1937, and it was a German one.
 A French-language version was released in 1941.

 La Demoiselle et le violoncelliste (The Girl and the Cellist), 1965, directed by Jean-François Laguionie.
 Laguionie's first film, which won the Annecy Grand Prix in 1965.

 1967 saw the release of Astérix le Gaulois (Asterix the Gaul), directed by Ray Goossens.
-This was the first movie based on the long-running Asterix comics; however, it was made without the knowledge of the comics' creators René Goscinny and Albert Uderzo, and is not widely liked by fans.
+This was the first movie based on the long-running Asterix comics; it was made without the knowledge of the comics' creators René Goscinny and Albert Uderzo, and is not widely liked by fans.
 The following year (1968), Goscinny and Uderzo worked with co-director Lee Payant on a sequel, Astérix et Cléopâtre (Asterix and Cleopatra).

 René Laloux's first feature film La Planète sauvage (The Savage Planet, 1973), a cutout animation science fantasy that was animated in Czechoslovakia, which won the Grand Prix at the 1973 Cannes Film Festival.
 Laloux went on to direct two other features; Les Maîtres du temps (1982, a collaboration with the famed French comics artist Mœbius animated in Hungary) and Gandahar (1988, animated in North Korea).

 Le Roi et l'oiseau (The King and the Mockingbird), 1980, directed by Paul Grimault.
 Begun in 1948 as The Sheperdess and the Chimney Sweep; cited by the Japanese directors Hayao Miyazaki and Isao Takahata as an influence.
 Originally produced in 1948, it had a production time of over 30 years, making it one of the longest production periods in history.

-Quarxs 1989–1993 by Maurice Benayoun and François Schuiten, was one of the earliest computer animated series and the first one produced in HD.
+Quarxs 1989–1993 by Maurice Benayoun and François Schuiten, was one of the earliest computer-animated series and the first one produced in HD.
 Widely broadcast and awarded, Quarxs opened the path to 3D animated series on TV.